clinical-meteor/cookbook/cookbook-conventions.md

 This is a discussion that had yet to begin in earnest.
 Right now, it's a bit of a wild-west, with people exploring different patterns and designs.
 CoffeeScript vs JavaScript.
 Client-Side MVC vs Server-Side MVC.

 Meteor-Cookbook tends towards a Client-Side MVC approach.
 It's opinionated.
 And there's a lot of reason for it.
 Color coding.
 Clarity of code.
 Domain specific languages.
 Domain specific tools.
-But it's not the only approach to MVC patterns.
+But it's not the only approach to the MVC pattern.

-So, yeah... just be aware of all that as you use this cookbook.
+In the end, there's no 'correct' way to do MVC.
+There are simpler approaches and more convoluted approaches.
+Some approaches will save you effort and complexity on the front end and be more work to maintain later; while others will require more upfront effort and be easier to maintain later.
+Some approaches will have cleaner semantic syntax; others will offer greater backwards compatibility with older libraries.
+Ultimately, it will be about what kind of application you want to design.

+But, as you start building your app, start thinking about how to reconcile your client-side and server-side MVC models.
+They will differ in the beginning, because Meteor isn't an MVC framework.
+It's not really even an MVVM framework.
+It's maybe an MVCP or WMVC framework.
+But it's probably better to to call it a CMVVMCP or MCVVCMP framework, or something.